isobarbaric/TruthGuard/tasks.md

+this version is more updated than the google docs one

 next steps:
 - make sure model initialization is good to go
-- go over to model training and remove redundancies and add back models
+- go over to model training and remove redundancies and add back models (here rn)
+    - look through other models that can be tried out
+    - go over existing models and review ways to make them more accurate (analyze classification report to see where there is room for improvement)
+    - see if can add models to a list and then select model with highest accuracy
 - methods in notebooks and bagOfWords
     - add argument types and return type
     - add docstrings